ElectronicCats/Minino/README.md

 See the [Wiki]() for more information about the applications and how to use them.

+### Getting updates

+First check the current version of your firmware by going to `About > Version` in your Minino, then check the latest version in the [releases]().
+If there is a new version, continue with the steps below.

+To update your Minino firmware, follow these steps:

+TODO: Add instructions

 ### Developer guide

-Your Minino comes with a pre-installed firmware, but you can also build your own one using the [ESP-IDF](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html) framework.
+You can build your own firmware using the [ESP-IDF](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html) framework, just follow the instructions in this [link]().

 ## Thanks